AtmanActive/Linux-MIDI-snd_seq_dummy-Router/README.md

 replaced files are kept alongside as `*.pre-import`.
 An imported port count
 is the one thing you must **Apply** yourself as it reloads a kernel module
 and needs your password.

+You can find pre-populated settings exports in the [settings directory](tree/main/settings).

 ## Where your data lives